 Is Dysautonomia A Disability?

-Dysautonomia is a general term used to describe an assortment of medical diseases and disorders related to the autonomic nervous system.
-Responsible for controlling the body’s involuntary functions, the system regulates respiration, temperature, digestion, and heart rate.
+Dysautonomia is a general term used to describe an assortment of medical disorders related to the autonomic nervous system.
+Responsible for controlling the body’s involuntary functions, the autonomic nervous system (ANS) regulates respiration, temperature, digestion, blood pressure and heart rate.

 Adverse medical conditions associated with autonomic nerve disorders include orthostatic high blood pressure, inappropriate sinus tachycardia, and neurocardiogenic syncope.
 The effects of dysautonomia vary between individuals based on the specific disease and its severity.

 The disorder can be a primary condition or occur due to the presence of another disease like diabetes.
-It is estimated that more than 1 million people in the United States are afflicted with the disorder.
-Very few people know about the Disability for Dysautonomia application process, and hence they keep struggling.
-Here you will gain a clear insight about the same.
+It is estimated that more than 1 million people in the United States are afflicted with dysautonomia.
+Very few people know about how to apply for Disability for Dysautonomia, and unfortunately continue to suffer without the support they need.

-We are a Chermol & Fishman, LLC is a leading disability law firm where we help people overcome challenging situations due to disability.
-Our legal team provides complete assistance to seek disability for dysautonomia and many other ailments.
+Chermol & Fishman, LLC is a leading disability law firm that helps people overcome challenges caused by disability.
+Our legal team provides comprehensive legal assistance to people seeking disability benefits for dysautonomia and many other ailments.

 What is Dysautonomia?

 Although the exact cause of the condition is unknown, some contributing factors are believed to include heredity, viral illnesses, autoimmune diseases, and physical trauma to the brain or spinal cord.

 People with dysautonomia may experience debilitating symptoms like headaches, dizziness, vertigo, nerve pain, excessive fatigue, and rapid or slow heart rates.